 Indian Point 3 - Failure to ensure that design inputs in the EDG load analysis were conservative.
 As a result, capacity testing for EDG 32 was not sufficient to envelope the design basis load requirement at the maximum frequency limit allowed by Technical Specifications.
 (IR 2007-006)

+Nine Mile Point 1 - Failure to verify the adequacy of Unit 1 electrical design during a design basis loss-of-coolant accident (LOCA) event with sustained degraded grid voltage.
+Specifically, Exelon Generation Company, LLC (Exelon) did not verify Class 1E loads would not be damaged or become unavailable for a design basis LOCA with a degraded voltage condition between the degraded voltage set point and the loss of voltage setting for the degraded voltage time delay of 21 +/- 3 seconds and subsequent reconnection to the emergency diesel generator.
+(IR 2014007-02)

 Examples of Information to Request for Inspection of Electrical Design Criteria Issues: